Long COVID Symptoms List: What They Are and Why They Stick Around

 Of particular concern is the impact of COVID-19 on brain health, specifically because of the presence of many brain-related ailments on the long COVID symptoms list.

 The Hard Truth: Long COVID & Brain Injuries

-COVID-19 essentially impacts the brain.
-This is why the majority of long COVID symptoms are cognitive and may lead to brain injuries, depending on how severely your body gets affected by the virus.
-According to Dr. Mohammed Elamir, MD, FACP, although there are no patterns between the severity of COVID-19 and the likelihood of receiving long COVID, there are patterns between:
+Essentially, COVID-19 impacts the brain.
+This is why the majority of long COVID symptoms are cognitive and may lead to brain injuries, depending on how severely your body is affected by the virus.
+According to Dr. Mohammed Elamir, MD, FACP, although there are no patterns between the severity of COVID-19 and the likelihood of experiencing long COVID, there are patterns between: